WHAT IS EMPLOYERS' LIABILITY INSURANCE?

 Employers are responsible for the health and safety of their staff when they are at work.
 If your business employs more than one person, it’s a legal requirement to have an employers’ liability insurance policy in place.

-For many businesses, this means employers’ liability insurance is compulsory.
+For many UK businesses, this means employers’ liability insurance is compulsory.
 So, what does employers’ liability insurance cover?
-By definition, employers’ liability covers the cost of any claims a staff member might make for being injured or ill as a result of their employment.
+By definition, the meaning of employers’ liability is to cover the cost of any claims a staff member might make for being injured or ill as a result of their employment.
 Employers’ liability policies also protect your business against the costs of medical treatment, compensation, and any related legal fees, meaning your company will be as protected as possible.

-With Tradesure, you can get employers’ liability insurance quotes for tailored policies to suit any type of business.
+With Tradesure as your broker, you can get employers’ liability insurance quotes for tailored policies to suit any type of business.
 You can also choose the level of cover you need, with optional extras such as adding public liability insurance on a combined policy.

 HOW DOES EMPLOYERS' LIABILITY INSURANCE WORK?